-Where to buy farmers' market fruits, veggies and butter tarts on your way to the cottage
+10 great farmers' markets to hit on your way to the cottage

 When to go: Seven days a week until Dec.
 23

-What to buy: Corn, zucchini, green onions, eggplant, leaf lettuce, yellow peppers, apples, herbs, caramel corn, ice cream, chutney, pickled beans, salad dressing, salsa.
+What to buy: Corn, apples, strawberries, green and yellow beans, herbs, caramel corn, ice cream, chutney, pickled beans, salad dressing, salsa.

 For the Niagara-bound